The Team

 • .jpg file format

-• Black graphic on white background (color version optional)
+• Graphic on white background

 Issues and